arrow-kt/arrow/README.md

 # Basic Setup

-Make sure to have the latest version of Java 1.8 installed.
+Make sure to have the latest version of JDK 1.8 installed.

 Add it in your root `build.gradle` at the end of repositories.